MariAyanami/WA-SuperBot/README.md

 4. To initiate the chatbot, simply Run `npm start`

 ## Usage
-Follow below steps for easy
+Follow below steps for easy usage:

+1. Add the chatbot's phone number to your